alabiibrahim/Bank-Churn-Analysis/README.md

 7. Take action plan

 ## Data Cleaning & Processing
-Here's how the data was cleaned and processed before its readiness for analysis.
+Here's how the data was processed and transformed before its readiness for analysis.

 # KPIs